 Prerequisites: Algebra II or equivalent.
 What is a game?
 In its broadest sense Game Theory is a study of conflict and cooperation amongst people.
-We can use mathematical models to analyze the interactions between players in a game, by quantifying payoffs for different results.
+We will use mathematical models to analyze the interactions between players in a game, by quantifying payoffs for different results.
 This approach will allow us to both develop strategy and predict behavior.
-Beginning with simple zero-sum games such as tic-tac-toe and chess, through societal level games of international politics, or global warming students will learn to see the world through a new lens.
-Special attention will be paid to the natural 'paradoxes' that occur in game theory, such as the only stable equilibrium of a game of chicken resulting in a worse outcome (death) for all.
-Students will play games, develop strategies for games such as prisoner's dilemma, test strategies against each other (in a simulated environment, no students or vehicles will be harmed) and develop new games.
+Students will play cooperative games, develop strategies for classic games such as prisoner's dilemma, and test strategies against each other in class.
 The capstone project will be an analysis of a real-world current event, from a game theoretical lens.